 Person p2 = new Person("Shubham", 30, "New Delhi");

-In Java, constructors can be used to implement dependency injection by passing in the required dependencies as parameters to the constructor.
+In Java, we use constructors to implement dependency injection by passing in the required dependencies as parameters to the constructor.
 For example, consider a class Car that has a dependency on an Engine object.
 Instead of creating an Engine object inside the Car class, the Engine object can be passed in as a parameter to the Car class's constructor.
-This way, the Car class does not have to worry about creating its own Engine object and can instead rely on the object that is passed in.
+This way, the Car class does not have to worry about creating its own Engine object.

 class Engine { ... }